JonasTaulienSolutions/ribac/README.md

 * ...answers questions about the rights of a user
 * ...replaces access control specific business logic

-Its goal is that the code to check if a user has the right to do a specific action in your system is as simple as 'Has the user with the id _ the right to do _?'
+Its goal is that the code to check if a user has the right to do a specific action in your system is as simple as 'Has the user _ the right to do _?'

 ## Usage
 ### 1. Install